primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.floating.muldiv.md

 ## Floating.mulDiv() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Multiplies scaled multiplier and this value, divides by scaled divider, downscales back
+Multiplies scaled multiplier and this value, divides by scaled divider, downscales back.

 <b>Signature:</b>